wp-plugins/dofollow-case-by-case/readme.txt

 We were looking for a plugin like [Nofollow Case by Case](http://wordpress.org/plugins/nofollow-case-by-case/ "Nofollow Case by Case") but that worked the other way round.
 Instead of removing the re="nofollow" from all comments links and have the possibilty to add the rel="nofollow" case by case, we wanted to leave the rel="nofollow" and all comments and have the possibility to remove them only from some comments.

-Other functionality we wanted was the possibility to add a checkbox in the insert link popup box for including rel="nofollow" in links as you create them as seen in[Ultimate Nofollow](http://wordpress.org/plugins/nofollow/ "Ultimate Nofollow").
+Other functionality we wanted was the possibility to add a checkbox in the insert link popup box for including rel="nofollow" in links as you create them as seen in [Ultimate Nofollow](http://wordpress.org/plugins/nofollow/ "Ultimate Nofollow").

 Another interesting plugin is [Nofollow Free](http://wordpress.org/plugins/nofollow-free/ "Nofollow Free"), but unfortunately it hasn't been updated in over 2 years.